FOREST BATHING

 FOREST BATHING: A PRACTICE OF KINSHIP

 Forest Bathing is a practice of being in relationship with the world out-of-doors.
 In Japan it is called Shinrin-Yoku and is medically recognized as a method for addressing human health conditions.
-In these short sessions you are also introduced to the practices of spiritual ecology where the senses are opened to expand your relationship with the More-Than-Human world.
+In these short sessions, you are introduced to the practices of spiritual ecology where the senses are opened to expand your relationship with the More-Than-Human world.
 Depending on the season, we may change locations to introduce you to different areas where you can explore Forest Bathing on your own.

 Please, no dogs.